-The Trust has 6 trustees, all are landowners in the Basin.
-The Trust meets regularly, along with representatives of the affected Government departments (DOC, LINZ, MPI and the NZ Defence Force) and local government (ECAN, MDC).
-These bodies all participate in the meetings and collaborate in prioritising, arranging and obtaining funding for dealing with the wildings on land within the Mackenzie Basin.
+The Trust consists of 9 trustees, all are landowners in the Basin.
+The Trust meets regularly, along with representatives from the affected government departments Land Information New Zealand, Ministry for Primary Industries, Waka Kotahi NZ Transport Agency, Department of Conservation, the New Zealand Defence Force; and local government agencies Environment Canterbury, Mackenzie District Council, Waitaki District Council.
+These bodies all participate in the meetings and collaborate in prioritising and coordinating work, and obtaining funding and resources for dealing with wildings on land within the Mackenzie Basin.

 We encourage landowners to continue their work on wilding pine control, and to collaborate with their neighbours and Environment Canterbury to achieve widespread control of wilding pines.

 Kaye Paardekooper - email@example.comRob Young - Ryoung@temanahuna.co.nz